 But the challenges, inevitable difficulties and problems we will encounter in carrying out this work need to be addressed and we will need to exercise common sense and flexibility in doing this.
-It is a central priority of Australia’s presidency, and I dare say ensuing presidencies, to make sure that this process operates as smoothly and efficiently as possible.
+It is a central Objectives for the Australian Presidency of the FATF (2014-2015), and I dare say ensuing presidencies, to make sure that this process operates as smoothly and efficiently as possible.

 Already it is clear that resourcing this process is creating challenges.
 But more significant challenges confront us.
 I will mention only two:

 - First, there is the importance of ensuring the uniform and universal application of the FATF standards across all assessments, whether carried out under the auspices of the FATF or through the FSRBs.
 This is not a gratuitous issue; it is of the very essence of what we are about.
 In an increasingly globalised system of finance and business we are only as strong as our weakest link – we are reliant on each other.
 So the quality and consistency of assessments against the FATF standards are fundamental.